Skip to content

 Does this mean money can be recovered?

-No page can promise that.
+Recovery is not guaranteed.
 Contact the bank, card issuer, payment app, exchange, or money transfer provider connected to the payment and ask what options apply.

 What if the payment happened during a marketplace deal?